 Veterans Benefits Assistance Program

-Per the VA’s 2019 guidelines, the monthly amount awarded is determined by an individual’s assets, income and medical expenses.
+The amount awarded is determined by an individual’s assets, income and medical expenses.

 On average, it takes seven to eight months to receive payment.
 Benefits typically are backdated to the month after the application is submitted.